 The Council's assets as recorded on the Property Services database are revalued at least every five years.
-Since the 2015/16 financial year, the Authority has established a rolling programme for re-valuing different categories of these assets annually.
+Since the 2015/16 financial year, the Authority has established a rolling programme for re-valuing different categories of these assets annually, with valuation usually effective on 31 March each year.
 This is in accordance with the Code and the Statements of Asset Valuation Principles and Guidance Notes issued by the Royal Institution of Chartered Surveyors.